D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You are an Azure admin and deploy Azure resource with Bicep.
 You want to use Lamba functions to hadle an array.
-Yiu need to convert an array to an object with a custom key function and optional custom value function to produce teh follwoing output.
+Yiu need to convert an array to an object with a custom key function and optional custom value function to produce the follwoing output.

 `{"MrFunny":{"name":"MrFunny","age":2},"MrNaughty":{"name":"MrNaughty","age":3},}`